lxcprojects/k4bl_markdown/2024_august/markdown/test.md

 # Summary
 [Julia Fortier, a free Black woman, files a freedom suit to compel the fair valuation of Medery, who is enslaved by Antoine Joseph Picquery, and successfully purchases his liberty.
-This case is an example of *coartación*, a process enslaved people and their kinfolk used to force their owners to provide them with an estimate of their value so they could fund their own self-purchase]
+This case is an example of *coartación*, a process enslaved people and their kinfolk used to force their owners to provide them with an estimate of their value so they could fund their own self-purchase.]
 \
 [Transcription](#transcription-(Spanish,-diplomatic))
 [Translation](#translation-(English,-modern))